 Preparation of material

 Articles should be prepared for publication with the readership of EPI-Insight in mind.
-Readers consist of health professionals in the fields of epidemiology, general practice, health planning, infection control, medical laboratory science, medical microbiology, paediatrics, and public health.
+Readers consist of health professionals in the fields of epidemiology, general practice, health planning, infection control, medical laboratory science, medical microbiology, paediatrics, infectious disease and public health.
+Articles of interest to the general public may also be accepted.
 EPI-Insight aims to improve the health of the Irish population by providing the best information on disease, as well as publishing timely data on infectious disease for use locally, regionally and nationally.
 The publication is targeted at those with an interest in the diagnosis, surveillance, control and prevention of infectious disease, everywhere.
 Data presented should, ideally, be of national interest or important regional interest to the target audience.
-The bulletin is distributed electronically to almost 500 readers in Ireland, Europe and around the world.
+The bulletin is distributed electronically to over 1500 readers in Ireland, Europe and around the world.

 Conditions of Publication